The causes of fatigue and how to resolve it quickly

 2. Eating Habits

 Avoid skipping meals.
 To help with this, eat regular meals and healthy snacks every 3 to 4 hours, rather than a large meal.
-Eating an afternoon or morning snack, such as a handful of almonds, if energy levels dip.
+Eat an afternoon or morning snack, such as a handful of almonds, if energy levels dip.

 3. Get Moving